rozek/hyperscript-examples/README.md

  </script>
 ```

-You may then evaluate some \_hyperscript code provided in text form using
+You may then evaluate some \_hyperscript code given in text form using

 ```
  evaluate('call alert("Hello from evaluated _hyperscript!")')